huggingface/optimum/README.md

 ```

 **Note**: The `optimum-cli export onnx` command will allow performing quantization at export-time soon.

+For more information on the ONNX export, please check the [documentation](https://huggingface.co/docs/optimum/exporters/onnx/usage_guides/export_a_model).

 #### Accelerated inference using ONNX Runtime